Cocktails in Care Homes

 Cocktails will run in 5 areas: Tower Hamlets, Islington, Southwark, Westminster and Waltham Forest.
-Some 80% of residents in our partner homes are paid for by the state.
+Fees for 80% of the residents in our partner homes are state funded.
 Communities are ethnically and culturally diverse, with some residents further isolated as the only person of their culture or mother tongue in the care home; languages acquired in adulthood are lost with dementia.
 Rising house prices drive younger generations out of London, leaving elders isolated and unvisited.

 Read more about the Charity running this project.

 Phoebe is committed to improving the quality of life for older people.
 Before joining she was a Volunteer Party Manager for Cocktails in Care Homes.

 Alison Harvie, Chair A Former Cocktails Volunteer

 Alison brings personal experience and frontline insights to the challenges and joys of delivering our mission